pglen/comlin64/README.md

 System requirements:

     ComLin64 Linux will work on most 64 bit PC platforms.
-With more than 3000 drivers   available, ComLin64  covers almost all possible  platform combination(s).
+With more than 3000 drivers  available, ComLin64  covers almost all possible  platform combinations.

 Recommended Minimum System requirements:

     While ComLin64 Linux will work on the most basic hardware.
-For responsive operation we recommend at least 2Gig MB of RAM, 1.6 GHz processor (or faster) and a 32 Gig USB drive
-    (also called Jump Drive, a Thumb Drive or a Flash Drive).
+For responsive operation we recommend at least 2 Gig of RAM, 1.6 GHz processor (or faster) and a 16/32 Gig USB drive (also called Jump Drive, a Thumb Drive or a Flash Drive).

 ComLin64 System Creation requirements: